 "To most it looks like a random box hanging up in the trees but to me it was the gateway to my passion of beekeeping.
 My first swarm trap had been in my beekeeping gear since the beginning and has done it all with me.
-It’s caught swarms, been used as a quiet box, a tools box, a seat, a conversation starter, so much more.
-A swarm trap aided me in my everyday beekeeping but also helped tach me skills like how to build my own swarm boxes and even to share with others to help them on their journey in becoming new beekeepers!" by MH
+It’s caught swarms, been used as a quiet box, a tool box, a seat, a conversation starter, so much more.
+A swarm trap aided me in my everyday beekeeping but also helped teach me skills like how to build my own swarm boxes and even to share with others to help them on their journey in becoming new beekeepers!" by MH

 More important today than ever, spread some good!